apache/pulsar-site/docs/concepts-broker-load-balancing-concepts.md

 - For the modular load balancer, bundles will be post-assigned to available brokers when clients send lookup requests.

-- For thhe extensible load balancer, bundles will be pre-assigned to available brokers when unloading.
+- For the extensible load balancer, bundles will be pre-assigned to available brokers when unloading.

 When unloading happens, the client experiences a small latency blip while the topic is reassigned.